susanna199/Project_DECEN_Abuse/README.md

-# SJ-DECEN_code
+# SJ-DECEN
 CYBERBULLYING DETECTION USING A CUSTOM DECEN-INSPIRED DEEP LEARNING APPROACH
 ==============================================================================

-This repository presents a deep learning pipeline for cyberbullying detection, inspired by the DECEN framework.
+This repository presents a deep learning pipeline for cyberbullying detection, inspired by the DECEN framework that was originally used for depression detection.
 The model is trained on the Wikipedia Talk
 Labels: Toxicity Dataset, which contains a highly imbalanced class distribution.

 DATASET